-The Japanese Studies Graduate Certificate Program affords a structured way for graduate and professional students to gain cutting-edge knowledge of Japan, augment their major field of study, and enhance future employment opportunities.
+The Graduate Certificate Program in Japanese Studies affords a structured way for graduate and professional students to gain cutting-edge knowledge of Japan, augment their major field of study, and enhance future employment opportunities.
 With a wide variety of courses crosscutting many disciplines, students can tailor the certificate program to meet their academic and career goals.

 What are the Academic Requirements for Obtaining this Certificate?